theseus27/theseus27/README.md

-## Hello! 👋
+## About Me
+:wave: Hey, thanks for dropping by!
-I'm Theseus, a junior at Tufts University studying computer science and engineering psychology.
-I'm currently teaching a cybersecurity class at iD Tech's MIT Academy.
-On the side, I'm learning React and FastAPI for my summer project in preparation for my role as a Project Manager at Jumbo Code this coming year.
+I'm Theseus, a junior at Tufts University studying computer science and psychology.
+I'm currently a Project Manager for JumboCode, working with Boston-based non-profit G{Code} to build a Canvas-esque platform.
+For 'work', I enjoy coding more software engineering type projects For fun I like scripting and automating my workflow (AutoHotKey, Powershell modules...)
 Apart from coding, I enjoy drumming, playing Pokemon, and talking about Percy Jackson.
 If you want to talk about pretty much anything, feel free to reach out at theseus.lim@gmail.com

 <!--